-Even some of the most expensive recreational vehicles come with thin, cheap, and uncomfortable mattresses that make sleeping a miserable experience.
+Many recreational vehicles come with thin, cheap, and uncomfortable mattresses that make sleeping a miserable experience.

 One of the worst design flaws in RVs is a poorly placed medicine cabinet.
 This would be one that is directly above the sink that has a mirror on the front of it and opens directly towards the person using it.

 A cabinet made like this is very awkward to use because you have to step back each time you need to take something out or put something in.